OpenNebula/docs/source/operation/host_cluster_management/cluster_guide.rst

 Add Hosts to Clusters
 ---------------------

-Hosts can be created directly in a Cluster, using the ``–cluster`` option of ``onehost create``, or be added at any moment using the command ``onecluster addhost``.
+Hosts can be created directly in a Cluster, using the ``--cluster`` option of ``onehost create``, or be added at any moment using the command ``onecluster addhost``.
 Hosts can be in only one Cluster at a time.

 To delete a Host from a Cluster, the command ``onecluster delhost`` must be used.
 A Host needs to belong to a Cluster, so it will be moved to the ``default`` cluster.